You can think of these three courses as the DNA of the Kelley curriculum.

 You have the option of taking one Global Foundations Core course that ends with embedded overseas travel opportunities to illustrate what you learned in the first part of the class.

-The Integrative Core (I-Core) is a block of four classes that will bridge together everything you’ve learned inside and outside the classroom during your first two years at Kelley.
+The Integrated Core (I-Core) is a block of four classes that will bridge together everything you’ve learned inside and outside the classroom during your first two years at Kelley.
 Specifically, this block of four classes looks at the important relationships among finance, marketing, operations, and leadership.

 In addition to your I-Core block courses, you’ll simultaneously enroll in your final talent management class, Kelley Compass 3: The Business Professional.